Roosterbear/tips/google-coursera/ciberseguridad.md

 __Operating System__ <br/>

-The interface between computer hardware and the user. <br/>
+The interface between computer hardware and the user/software. <br/>

 __Patch Update__ <br/>

 A software and operating system update that addresses <br/>
 security vulnerabilities within a program or product. <br/>

 __Multi-factor authentication__ [MFA] <br/>